tabiya-tech/taxonomy-model-application/iac/README.md

 - [Locales](locales): Sets up the locales infrastructure, which is a S3 bucket for storing the locales.
 - [Frontend](frontend): Sets up the frontend application's infrastructure, which is a static website hosted on S3.
 - [Backend](backend): Sets up the backend application's infrastructure, which is a serverless application hosted on AWS Lambda.
 It also Deploys the Authorizer Lambda function.
+- [Sentry](sentry): Sets up the Sentry infrastructure, which is a Sentry project, and team.
+Sentry infrastructure is shared across all environments.
 - [Common](common): Sets up the foundational infrastructure such as DNS records, CloudFront distributions.

 The projects are deployed in the following order: